Antipurity/sensor-network/docs/ROADMAP.md

         - ⋯ `.Transform`:
             - ✓ `Reward`, filling `0`s of 0th numbers of cells with the numeric result of calling a function unless it's `0` too.
                 - ✓ By default, make Ctrl+Up/Ctrl+Down give +1/-1 reward.
-            - ⋯ `RewardFeedback`, which waits 8 steps to get feedback then calls its function to get the reward.
+            - ❌ `RewardFeedback`, which waits 8 steps to get feedback then calls its function to get the reward.
 The most natural function is a discriminator between data & feedback, or a simple difference if lazy.
-(Really empathize with other AI models.)
-                - ⋯ Allow inserting more cells, for discrimination between mechanisms.
-                - ⋯ Collect a dataset with the sensor network, and replay it to train.
-Should be able to learn to predict at least 1 cell reasonably well, and from there it's just about getting better and scaling up, right?
+(Why, is actual prediction too hard?
+Or too easy, have to meta-learn it through reward too? `(a-b).abs().backward()` is probably more robust.)
+            - ✓ Limiter: ✓ by-FPS, ❌ by-bandwidth (quite specific, and humans usually think in terms of FPS rather than throughput).
+            - ⋯ Start & end timestamps of an observation.
+(This is the only way we can do things like "resample at a different framerate" and "summarize an interval such that down-the-line predictions are most predictive", which is how we move from the fragile next-frame prediction to something far more robust.)
+                - TODO: Where exactly are they situated?
+In particular, what if we only have one `user` part?
+How to squeeze a usable timestamp into just 4 numbers?
             - ⋯ `Visualize`, with a list of `Sensor`s on which to call `.visualize({data, cellShape}, DOMelem)`, so that humans can match data to a familiar format and thus learn a new representation of it.
 Infer sensors by name (by turning names into byte-strings, and pre-constructing regexes from sensors' names), so that even old and remote data is visualizable.
                 - ⋯ `Visualize.all()({data, cellShape})`, which returns a `<canvas>` on which green=1 black=0 red=-1 4×4 pixels are drawn, with empty pixels between reward/user/name and data.
-            - ⋯ Shuffle cells.
+            - ⋯ Shuffle cells (for non-Transformer consumption); sort cells (for human consumption).
             - ⋯ Add `-error…error` random numbers to `data`, if there is error.
             - ⋯ To save feedback of even non-noData cells, a transform that splits such cells into `noData` and `noFeedback` cells.
 (Also set `cell[1]` to -1 for no-feedback and 1 for no-data, to put past-like actions first and adaptation second.)
-            - ⋯ Limiter: by-FPS, by-bandwidth.
             - ⋯ Try an echo-state network, and see whether that makes `Sound` better or worse.
                 - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
 (Procedural music.)
                 - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
 See whether we can get something even remotely passable to work.
 (And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)